Joints of varieties: Acknowledgments

 \section{Acknowledgments}

 This research was conducted while Yu was a participant and Tidor was a mentor in the Summer Program in Undergraduate Research (SPUR) of the MIT Mathematics Department.
 We thank David Jerison and Ankur Moitra for their role in advising the program.
+We also thank the anonymous referee for a careful reading of the manuscript and helpful comments.

-Tidor was supported by the NSF Graduate Research Fellowship Program DGE-1122374.
+Tidor was supported by the NSF Graduate Research Fellowship Program DGE-1745302.

 Zhao was supported by NSF Award DMS-1764176, the MIT Solomon Buchsbaum Fund, and a Sloan Research Fellowship.